About Disaster Response Services

 2. Make an Emergency Kit

 A basic emergency disaster supplies kit can help provide peace of mind during a disaster.
-An emergency kit should always have enough food and water for 72 hours for everyone in your family, as well as basic medical and shelter supplies.
+An emergency kit should always have enough food and water for 72 hours for everyone in your family and basic medical and shelter supplies.

 Ideally, your emergency kit will also include: